Advanced Technologies for Industry (ATI) project

 - Statistical data on the creation and use of advanced technologies (including information on enabling conditions such as skills, investment or entrepreneurship).

 - Analytical reports on technological trends, sectoral insights and products.

 - Analyses of policy measures and policy tools related to the uptake of advanced technologies.

 - Analyses of technological trends in competing economies such as in the US, China or Japan.

 - Access to technology centres and innovation hubs across EU countries.

-All this information will be communicated online through the new Advanced Technologies for Industry Website that will merge the previous KETs Observatory and Digital Transformation Monitor initiatives.
+All this information is available through the new Advanced Technologies for Industry Website that merges the previous KETs Observatory and Digital Transformation Monitor initiatives.
 The project focuses on the advanced technologies that will enable and help industries to successfully manage a shift towards a low-carbon and knowledge-based economy.
 The following 16 advanced technologies have been identified:

 - Advanced Manufacturing Technology

 - Advanced Materials

 - Artificial Intelligence